Mukul-15/Chat-application/client/README.md

 └── README.md
 ```

+## Security Notes

+- **Password Hashing:** Currently uses a simple hash function for demo purposes
+- **Production:** Use bcrypt or similar for proper password hashing
+- **Validation:** Add proper input validation and sanitization
+- **Rate Limiting:** Implement rate limiting for login attempts
+- **HTTPS:** Ensure all communication is over HTTPS in production

 ## Features Implemented

-- ✅ User registration and login
+- ✅ Custom user registration and login
+- ✅ Password hashing
 - ✅ User search functionality
 - ✅ Chat request system
 - ✅ Real-time messaging
 - ✅ Responsive UI
 - ✅ Error handling
 - ✅ Loading states
+- ✅ Session persistence

 ## Development Notes

 - All real-time functionality is handled by Firestore listeners
 - No backend server required - everything runs on Firebase
-- Authentication state is managed by Firebase Auth
+- Authentication is managed by custom logic with Firestore
 - Messages are stored in Firestore and synced in real-time
+- User sessions are managed via localStorage